 If your team manages many clients, you'll likely have a concept in your team structure where certain people look after certain clients.
 In Xavier, we refer to these people as Account Managers.

 When you first create a Xavier client, you'll be automatically assigned to that client as the Account Manager.
-You can see who each client's Account Manager is on the Client List, and filter the list so that you only see the clients that you manage:
+You can see who each client's Account Manager by their icon on the Client List card, and filter the list so that you only see the clients that you manage:

 To change who the Account Manager is for a client, click on the client in the client list, then Edit from the Client Overview.